-Critical Research Paper (25%)
+Critical Exegesis Paper (25%)

-Students are required to write a 7-8 page, double-spaced, term paper that addresses some question of theory in anthropology.
+Students are required to write a 6-7 page, double-spaced, term paper that performs an exegesis of an ethnography in order to demonstrate how a particular anthropologist has utilized a theory or theorist.

 Students may approach this topic in multiple ways.
 But should be sure to consult with the Instructor (beginning in week 8) about the appropriateness of their topic and in regard to choosing the ethnographic text(s) they plan to focus on.